BedialaunetaDani/hartree_fock_2D_quantum_dots/journal.md

 This integrals are the bottleneck of the program and need to be properly computed beforehand and stored in a text file.
 Many integrals can be avoided due to symmetry arguments, reducing considerably the amount of computations required.
 As a drawback the book keeping gets more difficult.

 In order to compute this integrals we will use the Monte Carlo Integration implemented in the previous project.
 We can simply sample the integrand with a random walker and then do the corresponding sum.
-We will have to implement a numerical approach for the laplacian, as we did in the previous project.
+We will also have to implement a numerical approach for the laplacian, as we did in the previous project.

 In order to solve the iterative generalized eigenvalue equation, we start with an initial choice of coefficients $`\bm{C^{(0)}}`$, with which we compute the Fock matrix.
 Afterwards, we solve the generalized eigenvalue equation